offendingcommit/valdris/Lore/Dual Economy.md

 ### Primary Trade Routes

 **The Golden Circuit**
-Starting at [[Thymeris the Golden]], this route connects the richest artifact source to:
+Starting at [Thymeris the Golden](Thymeris%20the%20Golden.md), this route connects the richest artifact source to:
-- [[Grimhaven]]: Primary artifact market and gray trade hub
+- [Grimhaven](Grimhaven.md): Primary artifact market and gray trade hub
 - Ironhold: Industrial processing and reverse-engineering attempts
 - Queenscrown: Noble collections and political trades

 **The Singing Road**
-Following the musical emanations of the [[Singing Spires of Kelathon]]:
+Following the musical emanations of the [Singing Spires of Kelathon](Singing%20Spires%20of%20Kelathon.md):
 - Crystal Harbor: Specializing in resonance-based artifacts
 - Melody Falls: Where crystal formations are harvested
 - Echo Valley: Underground markets for sonic weapons

 **The Garden Path**
-The mobile route following the [[Walking Gardens of Yss'andra]]:
+The mobile route following the [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md):
 - Changes seasonally with the Gardens' movements
 - Temporary markets spring up in its wake
 - Specialists in botanical and biological artifacts